ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/question-answering/how-to/export-import-refresh

 --------------------------------------------------------------------------------------------------------------------------
-Q: A company has an ecommerce website.
+Q-069: A company has an ecommerce website.
 Currently there have dedicated support staff who help in answering user queries.
 They want to reduce the number of calls being attended by the support staff.
 They want to use an automated system to help answer some of the user’s queries.
 Which of the following services can help achieve this?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Azure AI Vision - Object Detection and Face API
 b.
 Azure AI Language - Question and answer and Azure Bot service
 c.
 Azure AI Translator

 Answer: b.
 Azure AI Language - Question and answer and Azure Bot service

 Overall explanation: You can use the combination of the Azure Bot and Azure AI Language - Question and answer service for this requirement.
 The Bot service can make use of in-built knowledge based in the Azure AI Language - Question and answer service to answer user’s queries.

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on using the Custom Vision service.
+Q-070: Your team is planning on using the Custom Vision service.
 They are going to build an object detector.
 Do you need to specify a domain when building the object detector?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: Yes, this is required when building an object detector with the Custom Vision service For more information on the Custom Vision Service – Object detector, one can visit the below URL